 The kind of relationship God wants with you may surprise you!
-What does the Bible say about how to build a relationship with God and make it the kind He wants?
+What does the Bible say about how to build a relationship with God—the kind He wants?

 To answer the question of what kind of relationship God wants with us, we need to understand why God created us.
 So we will look at the “why” question first.

-When you understand the relationship God is seeking with you, it will change your life!
+When you understand the relationship God is seeking to have with you, it will change your life!
 It is that dramatic.
-It is worth the time you invest to discover the answer.
+It is worth the time you’ll invest to discover the answer.

 Why did God create humanity?

 A man after God’s own heart, King David, asked a profound question in Psalm 8:4-8:

 “What is man that You are mindful of him, and the son of man that You visit him?
 For You have made him a little lower than the angels, and You have crowned him with glory and honor.
 You have made him to have dominion over the works of Your hands; You have put all things under his feet, all sheep and oxen—even the beasts of the field, the birds of the air, and the fish of the sea that pass through the paths of the seas.”

 Hebrews 2 helps answer David’s question.
 After quoting the above verses, the author adds, “For in that He put all in subjection under him, He left nothing that is not put under him.
 But now we do not yet see all things put under him.
 But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone.

 “For it was fitting for Him, for whom are all things and by whom are all things, in bringing many sons to glory, to make the captain of their salvation perfect through sufferings” (Hebrews 2:8-10, emphasis added throughout).